d3b-center/canine-dev/README.md

 [SnpEff](http://snpeff.sourceforge.net/) with genome version `CanFam3.1.86` was used for VCF annotation of SNV and INDEL calls.
 Use `java -jar snpEff.jar download  http://downloads.sourceforge.net/project/snpeff/databases/v4_3/snpEff_v4_3_CanFam3.1.86.zip`  to download annotation database

+### Consensus calling for somatic SNV and INDEL calling

+Consensus calling is performed for all variants generated via the four somatic  callers. [bcio ensembl](https://github.com/bcbio/bcbio.variation.recall#ensemble) calling for multiple callers was used for consensus along with some custom changes for MNP.

 ### Tips To Run:

 1) For input bam files, be sure to have indexed them beforehand as well.
 For a bam file with name `file.bam`, the corresponding bai file should be  named `file.bai`